 Our winners are chosen by a prominent panel of expert judges who have the knowledge and expertise to reward the extraordinary talent, projects, organisations and products of this rich and diverse sector.

-Nominations are now open until 11 September 2023.
+Nominations are now closed.
 Please follow the links to nominate yourselves, your colleagues, and the people, projects and companies you believe most worthy of recognition.
 The winners will be announced at our awards ceremony on 22 February 2024.

 Editors of Music Teacher and Drama & Theatre magazines Chairs of the judging panels